n3ug/N3UG.ClubWeb/CONTRIBUTIONS.md

 If you don't see amything that looks like the issue you want to submit, please copy the following template and submit a new issue

-**Example Title**: Program crashes when deleting duplicated loot containers
+**Example Title**: Program crashes when deleting duplicated user records
 #### Issue or Error Description

 Give a detailed description about the issue or error here...